thogiti/thogiti.github.io/_posts/2024-08-15-A-deep-dive-into-Espresso-Shared-Sequencing-marketplaces.md

 ---

-In this article I will present some thoughts and meditations on the Espresso shared sequencing marketplace design and some challenges related to this design space.
+In this article I will present some thoughts and meditations on the Espresso shared sequencing marketplace design[^1] and some challenges related to this design space.
 You can read the original Espresso's article on their design at [https://hackmd.io/@EspressoSystems/market-design](https://hackmd.io/@EspressoSystems/market-design).

 _Note: Many thanks to  Terry @ EclipseLabs for sharing his notes on the Espresso.
 My analysis is largely inspired from a discussion with him._